-There’s a great old song lyric: “Before you abuse, criticize and accuse, then walk a mile in my shoes.”
+There’s a great song lyric: “Before you abuse, criticize and accuse, just walk a mile in my shoes.”

-Performing a routine examination of your member onboarding journey is an often overlooked exercise that can be truly eye-opening (and sometimes shocking!).
+Performing a routine audit of your onboarding or reboarding journey is an often overlooked exercise that can be truly eye-opening (and sometimes shocking!).
 It’s easy to do and can help you uncover the reasons members decide to disengage with your organization.

-THERE IS NO ONE, RIGHT WAY TO ONBOARD YOUR NEW MEMBERS
+THERE IS NO ONE, RIGHT WAY TO ONBOARD YOUR MEMBERS

-Think about the organizations you have joined and purchases you’ve made.
+Think about the organizations you have joined.
 Once you made the commitment to buy, how different was each experience?
+And how about what happened when you decided to stick around and renew with that organization for another year?

 You may have received a single, very simple email confirmation.
 Zip, zap, done.
-Then you are left on your own to remember and understand the benefits that made you decide to join, as well as where to find them, how to use them, and who to contact if you have problems.
+Then you are left on your own to remember and understand the benefits that made you decide to join or renew, as well as where to find them, how to use them, and who to contact if you have problems.

 Or perhaps you received a few email communications and each was jam-packed full of information, attachments and reminders, and you had the arduous task of sorting through all the details and to-do’s associated with what was supposed to be a fun and rewarding organization to join.